scala/docs.scala-lang/sips/sip-submission.md

 ### SIP meetings

-SIP meetings are scheduled montly by the Process Lead, and require a quorum of two-thirds (2/3) of the committee members.
+SIP meetings are scheduled monthly by the Process Lead, and require a quorum of two-thirds (2/3) of the committee members.
 If the quorum is not reached the meeting is rescheduled.